-In 2014, a sixth of every car sold in Norway was electric.
+In 2014, a sixth of all cars sold in Norway was electric.
 In 2015, that had jumped to a fifth, then a quarter.
 Last month it was getting close to one third.

 Needless to say, electric cars are incredibly popular in Norway.
 And it’s no wonder - no other country in Europe supports and promotes them like they do.
 If you were driving an electric car in Norway, you’d have paid less for it to begin with (thanks to lower sales taxes), you'd be able to recharge your car for free in public charging points, and you'd get free parking in the municipal car parks.
 Plus EV drivers get a discount on their road tax too.